Restaurants reopen around the U.S. with limits on number of diners among other rules

 “Venice lives on tourism, period,’’ said Claudio Scarpa, head of the city’s hotel association. ’’All the economic structures that operate in the city, including the port, are tied to tourism.”

-As hundreds of French beaches reopened, Castaner warned that the government would not hesitate to close them again if rules are not respected, including a ban on sunbathing.
+As hundreds of beaches reopened, Castaner warned that the government would not hesitate to close them again if rules are not respected.

 Local authorities were charged with deciding which beaches would reopen as part of a staggered plan to end a strict two-month lockdown that began March 17.
-Under the rules, beachgoers can take a dip but cannot lay in the sun or picnic in the sand.
-Social distancing rules must be maintained, and groups must be limited to 10 people.
+Under the rules, beachgoers can take a dip but may not sunbathe or picnic.
+Social distancing must be maintained, and groups must be limited to 10 people.

 “The virus is still there,” Castaner said.
 “It moves around with our movements.”